Shopify/sprockets-commoner/README.md

 # Sprockets::Commoner

 `Sprockets::Commoner` is a gem that enables JavaScript package and Babel transformation in Sprockets.
+It is meant as a replacement for [Browserify](http://browserify.org/) or [Webpack](https://webpack.github.io/) in Rails.

 ## Features